avonruffer/object-detection-api/README.md

 ## What is the functionality of this repository?

-This repository includes two different fast API servers that can be used for externally processing images for object detection or image segmentation using pre-trained DETR Resnet-50 models.
+This repository includes two different fastAPI servers that can be used for externally processing images for object detection or image segmentation using pre-trained DETR Resnet-50 models.

 ## Object Detection